Face detection, attributes, and input data

 The Detection_03 model currently has the most accurate landmark detection.
 The eye and pupil landmarks it returns are precise enough to enable gaze tracking of the face.

-Microsoft will be retiring facial recognition capabilities that can be used to try to infer emotional states and identity attributes which, if misused, can subject people to stereotyping, discrimination or unfair denial of services.
+Microsoft has retired facial recognition capabilities that can be used to try to infer emotional states and identity attributes which, if misused, can subject people to stereotyping, discrimination or unfair denial of services.
 These include capabilities that predict emotion, gender, age, smile, facial hair, hair and makeup.
-Existing customers have until June 30, 2023 to discontinue use of these capabilities before they are retired.
 Read more about this decision here.

 Attributes are a set of features that can optionally be detected by the Face - Detect API.
 The following attributes can be detected:

 Accessories.
-Whether the given face has accessories.
+Indicates whether the given face has accessories.
 This attribute returns possible accessories including headwear, glasses, and mask, with confidence score between zero and one for each accessory.

 Blur.
 The blurriness of the face in the image.
 This attribute returns a value between zero and one and an informal rating of low, medium, or high.